pulzze/autoflow-documentation/docs/ids/action-array-reverse-slice/fields/count.md

-number of elements to be reversed
+The number of elements to be reversed including the starting position.
+If count goes beyond the end of the array, it will simply reverse the rest of the array.